AmrEldib/cmder-powerline-prompt/README.md

 # Cmder-powerline-prompt

 This is a custom prompt for [Cmder](http://cmder.net/) (the alternative console emulator for Windows).
+There's also a [PowerShell version](https://github.com/AmrEldib/cmder-powershell-powerline-prompt) of this prompt.
 It looks like this:
 ![screenshot](screenshot.png)